 Pipe and cigar smokers often wave off worries that smoking is bad for their health.
 They claim their habit is harmless and perpetuate the common misperception that pipes and cigars are somehow safer than cigarettes.
-In reality, these tobacco products carry the same health risks -- and sometimes even greater risks -- than cigarettes.
+In reality, these tobacco products carry the same health risks as cigarettes.

 Another type of pipe, the water pipe, consists of a body filled with water, a bowl in which the tobacco is placed, and an attached tube and mouthpiece through which the pipe is smoked.
 Water pipes, or hookahs, originated in ancient Persia and India about 400 years ago and are still popular today.
 Hookahs are filled with fragrant tobaccos in a variety of flavors, such as cherry, apple, or mint.

-Cigar and Pipe Smoking Just as Risky as Cigarettes
+Cigar and Pipe Smoking vs. Cigarettes

 Health Effects of Smoking Pipes and Cigars

 Here are just a few of the harmful health effects of smoking pipes and cigars: